Anti-Catholicism in the United States: Late 20th–early 21st century

 After the 1980 United States presidential election, the historic tensions between Evangelical Protestants and Roman Catholics faded dramatically.
 In politics, the two factions often joined forces with the Republican Party and formed the Christian right in order to advocate conservative positions on social and cultural issues, such as opposition to gay marriage and abortion.
 Both groups held tightly to traditional moral values and increasingly opposed secularization.
 Ronald Reagan was especially popular among both White Evangelicals and ethnic Catholics, known as Reagan Democrats.
 By the year 2000, the Republican coalition included about half the Roman Catholics and a large majority of White Evangelicals.

 In 1980, The New York Times warned the Catholic bishops that if they followed the instructions of the Catholic Church and denied communion to politicians who advocated a pro-choice stance regarding abortion, they would be "imposing a test of religious loyalty" that might jeopardize "the truce of tolerance by which Americans maintain civility and enlarge religious liberty".

-Starting in 1993, members of Historic Adventist splinter groups paid to have anti-Catholic billboards that called the pope the Anti-Christ placed in various cities on the West Coast, including along Interstate 5 from Portland to Medford, Oregon, and in Albuquerque, New Mexico.
-One such group took out an anti-Catholic ad on Easter Sunday in The Oregonian, in 2000, as well as in newspapers in Coos Bay, Oregon, and in Longview and Vancouver, Washington.
+Starting in 1993, members of Historic Adventist splinter groups paid to have anti-Catholic billboards that called the pope the Anti-Christ placed in various cities on the West Coast, along Interstate 5 from Portland to Medford, Oregon, as well as in Albuquerque, New Mexico.
+One such group posted an anti-Catholic ad in The Oregonian on Easter Sunday, in 2000, as well as in newspapers in Coos Bay, Oregon, and newspapers in Longview and Vancouver, Washington.
 Mainstream Seventh-day Adventists denounced the advertisements.
 The contract for the last of the billboards in Oregon ran out in 2002.

 Philip Jenkins, an Episcopalian historian, maintains that some who otherwise avoid offending members of racial, religious, ethnic or gender groups have no reservations about venting their hatred of Catholics.